tongtongyuanyuan/Seattle_Home/backend/README.md

 - ✅ Google Sheets integration for data storage
 - ✅ CORS enabled for frontend access
 - ✅ Input validation with Pydantic
-- ✅ Ready for deployment on Render
+- ✅ Ready for deployment on GCP Cloud Run (or Render)

 ## Tech Stack